pablisch/dev-environment-setup/README.md

 npm install -g esbuild # js build tool install globally
 ```

+## Python
+Python can be downloaded from the [Python website](https://www.python.org/downloads/).
+Download and install the latest version.

 ## Homebrew group installs

 **NOTE:** This includes some npm commands and **must** only be run after installing node and npm.